mikeperry-tor/acwiki/home.md

 # Priorities

-## Priorities for 2024
+## Priorities for 2025

-- Make Tor more accessible in China.
+- Make Tor more accessible in Iran
-- Make Tor more accessible in Iran.
+- Make Tor more accessible in Russia
-- Make Tor more accessible in Turkmeinstan.
+- Make Tor more accessible in China
 - Detect and investigate attempts to censor Tor.
-- Improve the design and reliability of our software.
-- Improve the performance of Snowflake so that Tor bootstraps reliably on a mobile phone in China.
-- Maintain probes in areas that are likely to censor Tor and collect pack captures and probe results for storage and analysis.
-- Diversify domain fronting options.
+- Continue working on Lox and support Applications team on integration
-- Discovering and reporting surprises/regressions in Arti's bridge and PT support.
+- Maintain and improve pluggable transports (conjure and others)
-- Move to Manifest v3 for Snowflake/ extension.
-- Deprecate BridgeDB.
 - Support the Tor community team with anti-censorship issues
+- Improve the reliability of Snowflake network
+- Improve the reliability of rdsys

 [Priorities for previous years](previous-priorities)